isomerpages/mlaw-corp/news/press-releases/_posts/2016-06-02-Singapore-Ratifies-Hague-Convention-on-Choice-of-Court-Agreements.md

 ---
-layout: post
-title:  Singapore Ratifies Hague Convention on Choice of Court Agreements
+title: 'Singapore Ratifies Hague Convention on Choice of Court Agreements'
 permalink: /news/press-releases/singapore-ratifies-hague-convention-on-choice-of-court-agreement
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 2 Jun 2016 Posted in [Press releases](/news/press-releases)

 1. Singapore has today ratified the Hague Convention on Choice of Court Agreements (“the Convention”).
 The ratification will bolster Singapore’s position as a dispute resolution hub in Asia.
 The Convention will come into force for Singapore on 1 October 2016.